nmahban/social-network-api/README.md

 # social-network-api

-Description
+Description:
 We were tasked in our Bootcamp to create a social network api.

-Usage
+Usage:

-To use the skills we've learned in class to build out a social network we applicating using Express.js for routing, a MongoDB database, and the Mongoose ODM.
+To use the skills we've learned in class to build out a social network application using Express.js for routing, a MongoDB database, and the Mongoose ODM.

 Demo Link: https://app.screencastify.com/v3/watch/MNwBENEEyKMoY4xeIXHw

 Credits
 Mdn Web Docs, https://mongoosejs.com/

-License
+License:
 None

 Questions: